fox-on-the-run/IntuneDocs/intune/apps-deploy.md

    - **Available for enrolled devices**: Users install the app from the Company Portal app or website.
    - **Available with or without enrollment**: Assign this app to groups of users whose devices are not enrolled with Intune.
 Apps from Managed Google Play don't support this option.
    - **Required**: The app is installed on devices in the selected groups.
    - **Uninstall**: The app is uninstalled from devices in the selected groups.
+Android store Apps don't support this option

      > [!NOTE]
      > **For iOS apps only**: If you have created an iOS VPN profile that contains per-app VPN settings, you can select the VPN profile under **VPN**.
 When the app is run, the VPN connection is opened.
 For more information, see [VPN settings for iOS devices](vpn-settings-ios.md).